brianary/scripts/README.md

 - **[Get-Html.ps1](Get-Html.ps1)**: Gets elements from a web response by tag name.
 - **[Get-IisLog.ps1](Get-IisLog.ps1)**: Easily query IIS logs.
 - **[Get-LibraryVulnerabilityInfo.ps1](Get-LibraryVulnerabilityInfo.ps1)**: Get the list of module/package/library vulnerabilities from the RetireJS or SafeNuGet projects.
-- **[Get-NetFrameworkVersions.ps1](Get-NetFrameworkVersions.ps1)**: Determine which .NET Frameworks are installed on the requested system.
+- :up: **[Get-NetFrameworkVersions.ps1](Get-NetFrameworkVersions.ps1)**: Determine which .NET Frameworks are installed on the requested system.
 - **[Get-RepoName.ps1](Get-RepoName.ps1)**: Gets the name of the repo.
 - **[Get-SslDetails.ps1](Get-SslDetails.ps1)**: Enumerates the SSL protocols that the client is able to successfully use to connect to a server.
 - **[Get-SystemDetails.ps1](Get-SystemDetails.ps1)**: Collects some useful system hardware and operating system details via WMI.